tamunoWoks/python_notebook/debugging.md

     - Run tests to confirm the bug is gone.
     - Check edge cases to ensure stability.

+> Your computer will do only what you tell it to do; it won’t read your mind and do what you intended it to do.
+Even professional programmers create bugs all the time, so don’t feel discouraged if your program has a problem.
+Fortunately, a few tools and techniques can identify exactly what your code is doing and where it’s going wrong.

 ### Common debugging techniques:
 - **Print debugging** – inserting print/logging statements to track variable values.
 - **Interactive debugger** – stepping through code line by line with tools like `pdb` in Python, or IDE debuggers.
 - **Rubber duck debugging** – explaining your code out loud (often reveals mistakes).
 - **Unit testing** – writing tests to catch bugs early.